AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/health-notifications.md

 ---
 # Health notifications

-Adobe Commerce on cloud infrastructure monitors disk space usage on all applications and services in your Starter environment or your Pro Integration environment.
+Adobe Commerce on cloud infrastructure monitors disk space usage on all applications and services in your Starter environment or your Pro integration environment.
 A database disk that runs out of space could cause data corruption.
 The health status check occurs every 5 minutes and can notify you by email or other external service.
 There are three low-disk warnings for health notifications:

 -  **Warning**—available disk space drops below 20%
 -  **Critical**—available disk space drops below 10%